HydroIT/MG-MAS/README.md

 During teaching the computer to generate some lovely tunes we headed into bigger and smaller problems:

 - Lukas nearly died during a nasty sneezer - we already planned the final words ("please, that must be worth 5 credits)
 - Idan's bracket key stopped working.
 The programming was like a knight fights just with one hand.
+- Nikolaus brought some beers after two hours swearing in German language
 - Yeah, and the generated music was not as good as hoped.

 ## Results
 Firstly, the first outputs haven't conviced us that our generated music will find many sympathizers.
 The tracks may have some chords which sound familar but the whole creation has no passion - like creating tension and their dissolution.
 Chords and rests are so unlikely to happen in the output caused of the few successive occurs in the input: if a more rests would exist they are combined to one longer one - therefore the Markov chain slightly ignores them.

 So, songs without any feelings, no rests (also a chord is a small mircacle) - and alltogether sounds like a five year old child found a piano and hits into the keys.
 What we could do better - composing the songs starting with the basic chors (for exampe the often used I-V-vi-IV combination) and adding afterwards fitting notes and their durations.
 Not to use any bars (rhythmic beats) also minimizes the chance of getting a well-hearted song.
 But to introduce this (and of course many others) would cost quite a bit time and explode the workload.

 Second, as we figured out, the best value for the length of the Markov chain is around 6.